antebudimir/eslint-plugin-vanilla-extract/README.md

 - Support for using the plugin's recommended config via the extends field (as discussed in [issue #3](https://github.com/antebudimir/eslint-plugin-vanilla-extract/issues/3))
 - Comprehensive rule testing.
+- `no-px-unit` rule to disallow use of `px` units with configurable whitelist.

 ### Current Work

-- `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
+- TBA

 ### Upcoming Features